-- All activities carried out on school systems and hardware will be monitored in accordance with the general policy - Staff must ensure that all school data is stored on the school network, and not kept solely on the laptop.
+- All activities carried out on school systems, networks and hardware will be monitored in accordance with the general policy - Staff must ensure that all school data is stored on the school network, and not kept solely on the laptop.
 Any equipment where personal data is likely to be stored must be encrypted - Equipment must be kept physically secure in accordance with this policy to be covered for insurance purposes.
-When travelling by car, best practice is to place the laptop in the boot of your car before starting your journey

-- Synchronise all locally stored data, including diary entries, with the central school network server on a frequent basis - Ensure portable and mobile ICT equipment is made available as necessary for anti-virus updates and software installations, patches or upgrades - The installation of any applications or software packages must be authorised by the ICT support team, fully licensed and only carried out by your ICT support - In areas where there are likely to be members of the general public, portable or mobile ICT equipment must not be left unattended and, wherever possible, must be kept out of sight - Portable equipment must be transported in its protective case if supplied
+When travelling by car, best practice is to place the laptop in the boot of your car before starting your journey - Ensure portable and mobile ICT equipment is made available as necessary for anti-virus updates and software installations, patches or upgrades - The installation of any applications or software packages must be authorised by the ICT support team, fully licensed and only carried out by your ICT department - In areas where there are likely to be members of the general public, portable or mobile ICT equipment must not be left unattended and, wherever possible, must be kept out of sight - Portable equipment must be transported in its protective case if supplied